Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Western Technical College

-Restrictions: Drones allowed only for instructional, institutional, or contractor-related work.
-Contractors performing College-related work must carry liability insurance.
-Drones must not be used to monitor or record in areas with reasonable expectation of privacy including restrooms, locker rooms, changing rooms, daycare facilities, health treatment areas, or sensitive institutional/personal information areas.
+Restrictions: Drones shall not be used to monitor or record areas with reasonable expectation of privacy including restrooms, locker rooms, residential areas, changing rooms, daycare facilities, health treatment areas, or sensitive institutional/personal information.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.